heremaps/here-data-sdk-typescript/docs/create-platform-client-settings.md

 # Create platform client settings

-You need to create the `OlpClientSettings` object to get catalog and partition metadata, as well as layer data from the HERE platform.
+You need to create the `OlpClientSettings` object to publish data and get catalog and partition metadata, as well as layer data from the HERE platform.

 **To create the `OlpClientSettings` object:**